How to Properly Winterize Your Lawn Mower for Storage

 - 4 min read

-Learning how to properly winterize your lawn mower for extended storage periods can prevent starting issues, come next spring.
-If you are located in an area that experiences a lengthy winter season, paying close attention to how you store your lawn mower, and adhering to some of the simple guidelines provided below, can pay dividends, when the time comes to fire it up at the start of the next cutting season.
-As we've mentioned before in previous posts, the majority of small engine repair calls stem from the improper storage and use of gasoline.
-Being aware of this, you can avoid the many avoidable pitfalls that neglecting this fact can bring, saving you both time and money.
+Learning how to properly winterize your lawn mower for extended storage can prevent starting issues next spring.
+If you live in a place with a long winter, paying attention to how you store your mower is crucial.
+Following the simple guidelines below can save you time and money when it's time to fire it up for the next cutting season.
+As we've mentioned before, most small engine repair calls stem from improper storage and gasoline use.
+By being aware of this, you can avoid many common pitfalls.

 Drain the Lawn Mower's Crankcase of Engine Oil

-Now that your lawn mower's oil is sufficiently warmed up to operating temperature after your last mow of the season, look to drain the lawn mower of engine oil by either removing the drain plug underneath the engine or simply tilting the machine and draining the engine oil out of the oil dipstick tube, into a oil safe receptacle.
-If you anticipate your hands coming near the cutting blade, look to disconnect the spark plug wire to prevent accidental start up in an unsafe position.
-Use local, environmentally safe methods for proper disposal of used engine oil in your area.
-Look to place a label on the unit saying "No Oil" to prevent accidental start up in a potentially engine-damaging no oil condition, next season.
+Now that your mower's oil is warmed up from the last mow, drain it by removing the drain plug or tilting the machine to drain it out of the dipstick tube.
+If your hands will be near the cutting blade, disconnect the spark plug wire to prevent accidental startup.
+Dispose of used engine oil using local, environmentally safe methods.
+Label the unit "No Oil" to avoid accidental startup next season.

 Clean the Grass Catcher and Mower

-If your lawn mower is equipped with a grass catcher bag, clean it of any grass clippings and hang it in a dry location.
-Next, clean the mower of grass cuttings, dirt and mud.
-If necessary, look to remove the engine cover to clean off the flywheel's cooling fins and engine cylinder head's cooling fins.
-Although this is a good preventive maintenance practice to do throughout the entire cutting season, it is a good habit to end the season with an inspection of this area as well.
-Look to clean underneath the deck of grass buildup and clippings.
-Use a small putty knife, and be careful not to gouge the metal underside.
-Apply some grease onto the cutting blade to prevent the formation of rust.
+If your mower has a grass catcher bag, clean it of any clippings and hang it in a dry spot.
+Next, clean the mower of grass cuttings, dirt, and mud.
+If needed, remove the engine cover to clean the flywheel's cooling fins and the engine cylinder head's cooling fins.
+Although this is a good practice throughout the cutting season, it’s especially important at the end.
+Clean underneath the deck to remove grass buildup and clippings.
+Use a small putty knife, but be careful not to gouge the metal underside.
+Apply grease to the cutting blade to prevent rust.

 Lubricating Engine Internals

-Remove the spark plug from the cylinder head using an appropriate spark plug socket.
-Look inside spark plug hole to determine that the piston is at the bottom of its travel.
-Squirt several drops of clean engine oil into the spark plug hole using an oil can, then slowly pull the start rope to distribute this oil on the cylinder walls, and piston.
-Next, reinstall the spark plug, first by hand, then using an appropriate spark plug socket and ratchet.
-Torque to spec. as outlined in the engine service manual.
-Do not over tighten.
-Keep the spark plug wire disconnected from the spark plug, (remember to reconnect this wire lead when planning to use the machine, come next season.)
-Next, using the pull rope, pull the handle until resistance is felt, then pull slightly past this point to close valves, effectively sealing the engine and preventing moisture from entering these entry points.
+Remove the spark plug from the cylinder head using a spark plug socket.
+Check that the piston is at the bottom of its travel.
+Squirt several drops of clean engine oil into the spark plug hole using an oil can.
+Then, slowly pull the start rope to distribute the oil on the cylinder walls and piston.
+Reinstall the spark plug by hand, then use a socket and ratchet to torque it to spec as outlined in the engine service manual.
+Don’t over-tighten!
+Keep the spark plug wire disconnected (remember to reconnect it when you plan to use the machine next season).
+Pull the handle until you feel resistance, then pull slightly past this point to close the valves, sealing the engine and preventing moisture from entering.

 Lubricating Control Cables

-Spray some silicone based lubricant (as it does not attract dirt) into the control cable opening and work this lubricant throughout the wire by engaging the bar or handles.
+Spray some silicone-based lubricant into the control cable opening.
+Work this lubricant throughout the wire by engaging the bar or handles.
 This prevents the metal cables from seizing.
-These cables cannot be repaired, only replaced, in the event of complete seizure.
+Remember, these cables can’t be repaired, only replaced if they seize completely.

 Setting Operator Controls for Storage

-If mower is equipped, turn throttle lever to off, and close the choke.
-This aids in sealing the carburetor and engine intake for storage.
+If your mower is equipped, turn the throttle lever off and close the choke.
+This helps seal the carburetor and engine intake for storage.

 Proper Storage Location for Your Lawn Mower

-Always look to store your lawn mower in a clean, dry place, out of the elements.
+Always store your lawn mower in a clean, dry place, out of the elements.

 Never the Norm!